CATcher-org/CATcher/README.md

 ## Set up Github Repositories
 This application assumes 4 repositories will be created (Note that the naming of repository must follow **exactly** as what is specified below.

-Note that for each repository, users with write access will be able to upload files (e.g. screenshots, .txt files, etc...) onto the repository's `/file` folder.
+Note that for each phase, users with write access will be able to upload files (e.g. screenshots, .txt files, etc...) onto the repository's `/file` folder.
 These files are used in conjuction with issue's description and comments in a form of a link.
 As for images, the actual image will be displayed.

 ### `public_data` Repository
 This repository must contain 1 file called `data.json`.
 In this JSON file, it will contain the following information: